octaviotron/zimbra/README.md

 ## MBOX Cluster Virtual Machines OS Preparation

 The following steps is needed to be done on all "cluster nodes", it is: mbox01, mbox02 and mbox03 hosts.
+It is important to have at minimum 3 cluster nodes: in a 2 cluster scenario there is no way to (completely) avoid a split-brain situation.

 In this example all virtual hosts are a fresh-new install of CentOS 7, with only base packages.